 The court can pass an order for winding-up and forcefully shutting down an organization.
 This action could be done if someone connected to the business files a petition.
 This could be a director of the company or a creditor awaiting payment.
 However, in cases of more than one director, all directors need to jointly file the petition.
 A creditor at first files a petition in the court.
 Despite statutory warning, if the debt owed to him has remained undisputed, ignored or unpaid, the creditor may opt for liquidation.

 After having a deep understanding of the types of liquidation, let us have a look at the process of liquidation.

 The process of liquidation results in the company being legally dissolved.
 The process followed for liquidation depends on the type of liquidation.
 However, it can be summarised as:

 - Liquidator takes proprietorship of company assets including records and property

 - Liquidator scrutinizes company affairs

-- Liquidator prepares list of creditors and dues owed
+- Liquidator prepares a list of creditors and dues owed

-- Liquidator prepares list of debtors obliged to contribute to the value of assets
+- Liquidator prepares a list of debtors obliged to contribute to the value of assets

 - Liquidator realizes the value of the assets owned by the company to meet outstanding debts